 Valley Oasis Coordinated Entry System provides comprehensive services designed to address the root cause of poverty and homelessness within SPA 1 of Los Angeles County.
 Clients may be mentally ill, have intellectual developmental disabilities, substance abuse issues, and chronic medical/physical disabilities, exiting institutions and are homeless.

 The front desk Receptionist is the first point of contact for anyone entering the Homeless Center.
 Those who are experiencing homelessness are a vulnerable population and their needs must be addressed with confidence, dignity and respect.
 The Receptionist must

 be able to handle a range of situations with a professional and calm demeanor and identify when management intervention is needed.

 Knowledge, Skills & Abilities:

-- Ensures adequate coverage of the receptionist desk throughout the business day
+- Ensure coverage throughout the business day

-- Maintains program forms and documents
+- Maintain stock of program documents

 - Assists in assuring all safety and health standards are followed and responds to safety issues within the facility in a timely manner

 - Attends and actively participates in all team and staff meetings

 - Be open and flexible to assisting other departments as needed